robbert-vdh/yabridge/README.md

 - Most recent **iZotope** plugins don't have a functional GUI in a typical out of the box Wine setup because of missing dependencies.
 Please let me know if you know which dependencies are needed for these plugins to render correctly.
+- Some plugins, such as **Fabfilter Pro-Q 3**, are able to communicate between different instances of the same plugin by relying on the fact that they're all loaded into the same process.
+Right now this is something that yabridge does not do as it would break any form of sandboxing, meaning that if one plugin were to crash, all other plugins would go down with it.
+If this is something you need for your workflow, please let me know.

 There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
 Let me know if you need any of these